xitrum-framework/xitrum/README.rst

   to respond immediately.
 Chunked response (streaming), WebSocket, and Comet (using WebSocket or long-polling) are supported.
 * Sessions can be stored in cookies (more scalable) or clustered Hazelcast (more secure).
+  Hazelcast is recommended when using continuations-based Actions, since serialized continuations are usually too big to store in cookies.
 * `jQuery Validation <http://docs.jquery.com/Plugins/validation>`_ is integrated
   for browser side and server side validation.
 * i18n using `GNU gettext <http://en.wikipedia.org/wiki/GNU_gettext>`_.